-The concentration of the Big Wakam group's market risks is measured by the Concentration sub-module of the Market SCR.
+The concentration of Wakam's market risks is measured by the Concentration sub-module of the Market SCR.

-On the Wakam entity's bond portfolio, this risk measure represents an amount of €0.1 million (see section E.2).
-This amount is included at the Big Wakam Group level.
+On Wakam's bond portfolio, this risk measure represents an amount of €0.1 million (see section E.2).

 Mitigation of market risk